 He began a correspondence with Johannes Trithemius, the abbot of St. Jacob’s monastery in 1509 or 1510, and in one of the letters, he claimed he was interested in the mysterious forces of nature.
 During the same year, Agrippa had written a complete manuscript which he entitled De Occulta Philosophia.

-Rumours quickly began to spread regarding his work, and it was said that he and some of his closest friends had created some kind of secret society.
+Rumors quickly began to spread regarding his work, and it was said that he and some of his closest friends, had created some kind of secret society.

 Despite this, his academic studies led him to become a professor at The University of Dole, giving lectures on Reuchlin’s De verbo mirifico.